albrightlabs/servermonitor-plugin/ReadMe.md

 ## 🚨 Are there any requirements for this plugin?
 Install the plugin, then go to Settings > Server Monitor and begin adding servers to start monitoring.
+Ensure you have October CMS task scheduling set up and working.

 ## ✨ Future plans
+* Integrate with DevNotify plugin to notify developer(s) if a server status is bad.
-* None at this time but please send suggestions to support@albrightlabs.com.
+* Please send suggestions to support@albrightlabs.com.